Everybody has a sustainability story to tell.

 I’ve dedicated my career to communicating sustainability and I still make these mistakes and still catch myself defaulting to the wrong approach.
 It takes practice to get out of communication habits but I hope by curating these common mistakes, I can help others communicate better to create more effective, sustainable change in however you’re doing so.

-1. Positioning sustainability as a burden over a value
+1. Communicate sustainability as a burden over a value

 If your sustainability communications often center on messages such as “we’re all in this together” or “this is a worldwide challenge and we all have to take action now to save the planet” or something along those lines, then you’re missing out on the opportunity to showcase environmentalism as the value it is today.